cqse/teamscale-sap-abap-connector/README.md

 **&copy; 2019 CQSE GmbH**
 **Usage of this software and all its components is restricted to a valid license for Teamscale (enterprise edition).**
-**This code may only be subjected to static or dynamic analysis is prohibited unless all of the following conditions are met:**
+**Static or dynamic analysis of this code is prohibited unless all of the following conditions are met:**

 1. **express permission has been granted by CQSE GmbH**